02523-MOU: Identifying the Genetic Basis of Protein Losing Enteropathy in Yorkshire Terriers

 Grant Status: Open

 Funding for the research is provided through the efforts and generosity of the Yorkshire Terrier Club of America and the Yorkshire Terrier Club of America Foundation.
-The AKC Canine Health Foundation supports the funding of this effort and will oversee administration of funds and scientific progress reports.
+The AKC Canine Health Foundation supports the funding of this effort and will oversee grant administration and scientific progress reports.

 None at this time.

 Participate in canine health research by providing samples or by enrolling in a clinical trial.
 Samples are needed from healthy dogs and dogs affected by specific diseases.